REFINED EDUCATION

 If you’re going for that soft, dreamy look it’s time to get comfortable with shooting wide open.
 Your aperture should always be between 1.4-2.8 (max) to achieve the same depth of field that most film photographers are achieving.
 Want to really know how to make photos look like film?
 A digital image shot on a 50mm lens at aperture 2.0 is not the same as an image shot on a Contax 645 (medium format film camera) 80mm lens shot at 2.0.
 A digital camera needs to be at 1.4-1.8 to match the depth of the Zeiss glass.

-Image by Lainey Muren shot with Nikon z6ii and Carl Zeiss 50mm 1.4 lens
+Image by Lainey Muren shot w/ Nikon z6ii & Carl Zeiss 50mm 1.4 lens

 Edit with REFINED II preset